angular/angular/aio/content/guide/hydration.md

 ## How do you enable hydration in Angular

 Before you can get started with hydration, you must have a server side rendered (SSR) application.
-Follow the [Angular Universal Guide](/guide/universal) to enable server side rendering first.
+Follow the [Angular SSR Guide](/guide/ssr) to enable server side rendering first.
 Once you have SSR working with your application, you can enable hydration by visiting your main app component or module and importing `provideClientHydration` from `@angular/platform-browser`.
 You'll then add that provider to your app's bootstrapping providers list.

 ```typescript
 import {